 The SOLIDWORKS Service Pack Installation:

-Now that you have the full installation file set downloaded (by default it is saved under My Documents\SOLIDWORKS Downloads), you can now start the Installation.
-This process should only take about 30 minutes.
-Log into Windows as the full LOCAL Administrator account.
+Now that you have the full installation file set downloaded (by default it is saved under Documents\SOLIDWORKS Downloads), you can now start the Installation.
+Be sure to log into Windows as the full LOCAL Administrator account.
 It’s crucial to have full permissions over all folders and registry keys on the local machine

 For a more detailed description of the Installation process, please review our SOLIDWORKS Installation Guides on our support page.